Girls und Panzer: Motto Love Love Sakusen Desu!

-is an upcoming four-part Japanese animated film series based on the manga series of the same name by Maruko Nii.
+is a four-part Japanese animated film series based on the manga series of the same name by Maruko Nii.
 Produced by P.A.
-Works and Actas, and distributed by Showgate, the film series is directed by Masami Shimoda, with Takahiko Usui serving as the series director, from a script written by Noboru Kimura, who also supervises the series composition.
+Works and Actas, and distributed by Showgate, the film series was directed by Masami Shimoda, with Takahiko Usui serving as the series director, from a script written by Noboru Kimura, who also supervised the series composition.
 It features the daily lives of Girls und Panzer characters outside of sensha-dō.

 A film adaptation of the manga was announced in March 2025, with Shimoda, Usui, and Kimura joining the project.
 That month, Mai Fuchigami, Ai Kayano, Mami Ozaki, Ikumi Nakagami, and Yuka Iguchi were set to reprise their voice roles from the franchise.
 The remaining staff and several voice cast were revealed in July 2025.

-The first film of Girls und Panzer: Motto Love Love Sakusen Desu! will be released in Japan on December 26, 2025, followed by the second film on January 30, 2026, third film on March 6, and fourth film on April 10.
+The first film of Girls und Panzer: Motto Love Love Sakusen Desu! was released in Japan on December 26, 2025, and was followed by the second film on January 30, 2026, the third film on March 6, and the fourth film on April 10.
+The film series grossed million.